 - 8.12.
 Feedback from the village survey demonstrated that 65% of respondents want to enhance the protection of historic and natural features and 77% want to see enhancement and protection of the landscape.
 All the landscape surrounding the BUAB is considered to be of high/medium sensitivity for housing development (Appendix 2). - 8.13.
 Policy CS.5 Landscape of the Core Strategy seeks to protect landscape character and quality in the district by ensuring that development takes place in a manner that minimises and mitigates its impact and, where possible, incorporates measures to enhance the landscape.
 Policy CS.5 will also be used to assess the cumulative impact of development proposals on the quality of the landscape.
-In doing this Policy CS.5 has three separate sections on Landscape Character and Enhancement; Visual Impact; Trees Woodland and Hedges.
-Policies BINDP5 and BINDP6 provide additional local policy detail to sit alongside this strategic planning policy. - 8.14.
-Policy BINDP5 identifies the most significant views in the designated neighbourhood area.
+In doing this Policy CS.5 has three separate sections on Landscape Character and Enhancement; Visual Impact; Trees Woodland and Hedges. - 8.14.
 Responses to question 22 of the village survey demonstrated considerable concern that the views over the local countryside should be maintained.
-These views are illustrated with photographs on Figure 7 and Appendix 1.
+These views are illustrated with photographs in Figure 11 and Appendix 1.